Albany, South Africa: History

-General Jacob Glen Cuyler, the Landdrost of the Uitenhage district, named the area between the Sundays and Fish rivers "Albany" after Albany in his native New York.
+General Jacob Cuyler, the Landdrost of the Uitenhage district, named the area between the Sundays and Fish rivers "Albany" after Albany in his native New York.
 Albany became the destination for the 1820 Settlers by the Cape Colony's new British masters.
 It accepted one of the largest waves of British immigrant settlers to South Africa, and the development of Albany was a milestone in the formation of the British diaspora.
 Grahamstown, Bathurst, and Port Alfred became important villages in Albany following the arrival of the 1820 Settlers.

 Geographical features

 The district forms part of the rural hinterland beyond Port Elizabeth.

 The Albany area is of extreme ecological importance because of its unique indigenous vegetation, composed of deep, lush "Albany thickets".
 Albany Thicket is an ecoregion and biodiversity hotspot of dense woodland, containing many endemic species.
 Ecologically it forms part of the greater Cape Floristic Region.

 The coastal belt is a temperate, winter rainfall area, with rains of 500 to 700 mm per annum and above.

 Further to the interior, the terrain is mostly dry Karoo and grasslands composed of large commercial farms and vast expanses.
 Despite the arid interior, the Sundays and Fish rivers support extensive irrigated farming.
 They are fed by water from the Orange River under the Fish River Transfer Scheme.